semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.abstract-dataset.md

 - Preserving references from external sources
 - Enabling evolution while keeping identity stable
 - Supporting versioning without losing conceptual coherence

-## WEMI Alignment

-Abstract datasets represent the intellectual or conceptual "work" that can be expressed in multiple concrete forms over time.
-Distributions of a concrete dataset correspond to manifestations, and the actual files on a particular storage medium would correspond to item.